Franceskling/final_project/README.md

-# Sales_prediction
-# final_project
-Group 00 Final Project

-## Presentation

-**Selected topic**

-Predicting the sales with Walmart Data
+# Sales Prediction with Walmart Data

 **Question we hope to answer**

-Can a supervised machine learning model predict unforseen sales for the business?
+Can a machine learning model predict future sales for the business?

 **Reason why we selected this topic**